structurizr/dsl/docs/language-reference.md

 deploymentGroup <name>
 ```

 When software system/container instances are added to a deployment environment, all of the relationships between these elements are automatically replicated between *all* instances.
 Deployment groups provide a way to restrict the scope in which relationships are replicated.
-See [deployment-groups.dsl](../src/test/dsl/deployment-groups.dsl) for an example.
+See [DSL cookbook - Deployment groups](https://github.com/structurizr/dsl/tree/master/docs/cookbook/deployment-groups) for an example.

 ### deploymentNode